Perspective | The building looked like a Pizza Hut. This aficionado of suburban architecture was convinced it used to be something else.

 It’s also an exploration of what we think we know — and in the very limits of knowing.

 Addison began by going online and searching aerial images.
 Pictures from 1977 and 1980 showed the building.
 One photo was in color, revealing that the roof was then orange.
-It was also a different roof, a more steeply-angled structure than the shingled pilgrim hat mansard of Pizza Hut.
+It was also a different roof, a more steeply angled structure than the shingled pilgrim hat mansard of Pizza Hut.

 Addison looked for information on Facebook pages devoted to local history.
 Many people surmised the building was once a Howard Johnson’s: orange, angled roof.
 Or maybe a Krispy Kreme: green, angled roof.